seduerr91/corteva/README.md

 ## 1. Instructions on how to run / test the code of this repository

-- $ bash setup.sh: to install dependencies
+- $ bash bin/setup.sh: to install dependencies
-- $ bash run.sh: to start the FastAPI server, and ingest the data.
-Please interact with the server via localhost:8000/docs/ (compare giphy).
+- $ bash bin/run.sh: to start the FastAPI server and ingest the data.
+Please interact with the server via localhost:8000/docs/.
 The server can be stopped with 'control+c' on MacOS.
 Ingestion logs are provided in docs under ingestion.log.
-- $ bash tests.sh: to run the unit tests.
+- $ bash bin/tests.sh: to run the unit tests.
 Please find a report in docs/test_report.html.
 Attention: They only succeed if the run script, was run once since the database is only ingested in that process.
-- $ bash cleanup.sh: to remove all generated files to reset the project (i.e., database, test_report, logs).
+- $ bash bin/cleanup.sh: to remove all generated files to reset the project (i.e., database, test_report, logs).
-- $ bash docker.sh: Optionally run the server in a Docker container for easy deployment.
+- $ bash bin/docker.sh: Optionally run the server in a Docker container for easy deployment.
 (Please make sure you have Docker installed on your machine.)
   - Docker must be installed in order to use it.
 It can be downloaded from: <https://www.docker.com/>
-  - Once the container is running, you can open the CLI and run the tests in there, as the bash scripts are also avaible.
+  - Once the container is running, you can open the CLI and run the tests in there, as the bash scripts are also available.

 ## 2. My Approach